 Employees serve the Council as a whole.
-They must serve all councillors and not just those of a particular group and must ensure that the individual rights of all councillors are respected.
+They must serve all councillors equally, and not just those of a particular group, for example the majority/main party, and must ensure that the individual rights of all councillors are respected.

-Subject to individual Councils' conventions, employees may be required to advise political groups.
-In the provision of such advice employees should not compromise their political neutrality.
+Some employees may be required to advise political groups.
+In providing this advice, employees should not compromise their political neutrality.
 Any advice given should be available to all political groups, if requested.

-All employees must follow all lawful policies of the Council and must not let their own personal or political opinions interfere with their work.
+All employees must not let their own personal or political opinions interfere with their work.
 While the Council recognises and respects the rights of all employees to hold personal or political opinions; employees should ensure that the expression of those opinions does not constitute a conflict of interest for their role within the Council.
-This does not compromise an officer's rights in relation to collective trade union representation engagement in lawful trade union activity.
+This does not compromise an officer's rights in relation to collective trade union representation engagement, and lawful trade union activity.